Careers

 JOB OVERVIEW - This position is responsible for:

-• Refers complaints and concerns with offenders, offender’s families, criminal justice system members and the general public to the appropriate staff.
+• Managing phone calls for the assigned office; refers complaints and concerns with offenders, offender’s families, criminal justice system members and the general public to the appropriate staff.

 • Creates and/or prepares letters, memos, forms, meeting schedules, reports, etc., using word processing, spreadsheet, and database and/or presentation software.